ausazh/Uhhuonanjh/docs/2 - phonology.md

 Primary stress *usually* occurs on the first syllable of a word (barring prefixes), although this is not always the case, especially with *vowel + geminated trill* word initials.
 Similarly, secondary stress *usually* occurs on the penultimate syllable of words with more than 3 syllables, but again this is not always the case due to merged or inserted syllables.

 Front stressed syllables tend to lead to fronting of back vowels while Back stressed syllables tend to lead to backing of front vowels, though many historical vowels resisted these changes and vowel harmony is particularly strict.
 Certain suffixes have both front and back variants - depending on the dialect, these will change either depending on the final vowel or on the last stressed vowel.
 If required to agree with central vowel Ä /ä/, these affixes may change arbitrarily and either form would be considered correct.

+## Alternations

+Over the course of phonological evolution, some words picked up an unstressed prefix before an initial trill (note that some initial trills were generated *after* this process and thus don't have one).
+This prefix is removed when a prefix is added to the word.
+Example: *yiñ + (ar)rhanjh* 'pre- + standing' >> *yiñrhanjh*